cnorling/norling.io/content/post/latex-resume/index.md

 #### Favicons and Hyperlinks

-With the favicon package I imported earlier, I can add some cool looking little icons to the header.
+With the favicon package I imported earlier, I can add some cool icons to the header.
 I'll need to expand the table width and add a few more helper functions and packages to setup hyperlinks and size the icons; The `hyperref` package lets me setup hyperlinks.
-I'll also configure a color variable to use globally and use that later on.
+I'll also configure a color variable globally and use that later on.

 ```latex
 \newcommand{\heading}{